beakerbrowser/beakerbrowser.com/_docs/howto/host.md

 ### Cloud hosting

 Cloud-hosting is recommended for public sites that need reliable uptime and a memorable URL.
-For advanced users, cloud-hosting has several advantages over [hosting from home](./host-from-home.html):
+For advanced users, cloud-hosting has several advantages over hosting from home:

- - DNS shortnames,
+ - DNS shortnames (dat://foo.com),
  - Fallback to HTTPS, and
  - Better reliability.